dandisy/webcore/README.md

         to manipulate image use http://localhost/webcore/public/img/{path}?{param=value}

-        default {path} is configured to public_path, see .env for FILESYSTEM_DRIVER and config/filesystems.php
+        default {path} is configured relative to public_path, see .env for FILESYSTEM_DRIVER and config/filesystems.php

     see Glide documentation in http://glide.thephpleague.com